Agile-Web-Dev/UniNote/README.md

 ## Database

-- To generate a migration run `alembic revision --autogenerate -m "<migration message>"`. initialize the database using `alembic upgrade head`.
+- To generate a migration run `flask db migrate -m "<message>"`.
-  !todo:
+- Initialize the database using `flask db upgrade`.

+todo:
-  create strings for visual representation of data
+- [ ] create strings for visual representation of data

 ## Contributions